ngscheurich/edeex.nvim/README.md

 ### Example

-Assume you have configured EdEEx as above, and have the following Elixir code:
+Assuming you have configured EdEEx as above, and have the following Elixir code:

 ```elixir
 defmodule AppWeb.HelloLive do